saxond/bill/README.md

 Click Dependencies and select Spring Web, Spring Data JPA, and MySQL Driver.

-I named the artifact `server`, downloaded it, then unziped it:
+I named the artifact `server`, downloaded it, then unzipped it:

     unzip ~/Downloads/server.zip